openswarm-eu/draft-ietf-lake-edhoc-psk/draft-ietf-lake-edhoc-psk.md

 * It computes KEYSTREAM_2, following {{Section 5.3.2 of RFC9528}}.
 The length of the keystream matches the expected length of PLAINTEXT_2B.
 * It decrypts CIPHERTEXT_2 using binary XOR, i.e., PLAINTEXT_2B = CIPHERTEXT_2 XOR KEYSTREAM_2

-Successful decryption implies the Responder possessed the correct PSK, since only the legitimate responder can generate the correct KEYSTREAM_2.

 Compared to {{Section 5.3.3 of RFC9528}}, ID_CRED_R is not made available to the application in step 4, and steps 5 and 6 are skipped

-This approach ensures that the initiator only continues the protocol if it successfully decrypts and parses CIPHERTEXT_2, thus providing implicit authentication of the responder based on shared PSK knowledge.

 ## Message 3